 - The child tax credit is progressive because it's a fixed amount that means more to the poor.

 - The retirement savings contribution credit is progressive in theory because it's only available up to a certain income threshold.
 But it's regressive because most poor families don't make enough to save anything for retirement.

 Taxes That Aren't Progressive

-How It Affects the Economy
+How Progressive Taxes Affect the Economy

-Obamacare taxes are progressive.
-They make sure the poor can afford preventive care, thus lowering everyone's cost of health care.
+Obamacare ensures that the poor can afford preventive health care, thus lowering everyone's costs.
 The cost of emergency room care for the uninsured is a staggering $10 billion a year.
-Hospital care is very expensive, making up one-third of all health care costs in America.
-Almost half of all hospital patients, specifically 46.3 percent, went because they had no other place to go for health care.
+Hospital care makes up one-third of all health care costs in America.
+More than 46% of those who visit the emergency room do so because they have no other place to go for health care.
 That's especially true for the uninsured.
 This cost gets shifted to your health insurance premiums and to Medicaid.

 The poor are more likely to get preventive care when they can afford health insurance.
 They can be treated for chronic diseases before they become life-threatening.
 The result is lower health care costs for everyone.

 Progressive tax systems improve the poor's ability to purchase everyday items as well, increasing economic demand.
 A study by Economy.com found that every dollar spent on food stamps stimulates $1.73 in demand because that $1 creates a ripple effect.
 A dollar spent at the grocery store pays for the food, but it also helps to pay the clerk's salary, the truckers who haul the food, and even the farmer who grew it.
 The clerks, truckers, and farmers then make purchases of their own, which pays even more employees and workers.
 With strong demand, there's no need to lay off employees.

 Tax breaks for the wealthy have a much weaker effect.
 Business tax breaks only generate 33 cents for every revenue dollar lost.